astropy/astropy/docs/install.rst

 - `pytest`_ 3.1 or later

-Astropy also depends on other packages for optional features:
+`astropy` also depends on other packages for optional features:

 - `scipy`_: To power a variety of features in several modules.